Anne French Memorial Trust

 For the specific PGCE Bursary at University of East Anglia, applications are made through the university's financial aid process.

-For Clergy and Diocesan Organizations: Contact the trust administrator directly at nigel.whitlam@sky.com or phone 01603 629001 to inquire about potential support.
-Alternatively, contact the Diocese of Norwich general enquiries (01603 880853 or hello@dioceseofnorwich.org) as they may facilitate internal referrals to the trust.
+For Clergy and Diocesan Organisations: Contact the trust directly at the address above (Hill House, Ranworth, Norwich, NR13 6AB) or phone 01603 629001 to inquire about potential support.
+Alternatively, contact the Diocese of Norwich as they may facilitate internal referrals to the trust.

 Decision Timeline